 Some statements in, or incorporated by reference into, this prospectus supplement may constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 All statements other than historical facts contained in this prospectus supplement, including statements regarding our future financial position, business policy and plans and objectives and expectations of management for future operations, are forward-looking statements.
 The words "believe," "may," "could," "estimate," "continue," "anticipate," "intend," "expect," "plan," "project" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
-For example, our statements to the effect that we intend to open a specified number of new stores in fiscal 2007 and our expectations with respect to our operating results and other financial information for our fiscal quarter ended May 5, 2007, constitute forward-looking statements.
+For example, our statements to the effect that we intend to open a specified number of new stores in fiscal 2007 constitute forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events, including, among other things:

-- · implementation of our growth strategy; - · our ability to anticipate and respond to fashion trends; - · competition in our markets; - · consumer spending patterns; - · actions of our competitors or anchor tenants in the strip shopping centers where our stores are located; and - · anticipated fluctuations in our operating results.
+- · implementation of our growth strategy; - · our ability to anticipate and respond to fashion trends;

+- · competition in our markets; - · consumer spending patterns; - · actions of our competitors or anchor tenants in the strip shopping centers where our stores are located; and - · anticipated fluctuations in our operating results.